 Here you can find answers to your questions, learn what to expect during and after treatment, and find information to discuss with your physician.
 Ultimately you and your doctor will make the decision on what treatment is best for you.

-Once the stage is determined, the course of treatment may include more than one therapy together or in sequence.
+Once the stage is determined, the course of treatment may include more than one therapy, used together or in sequence.
 In deciding what treatment is best, it is important to ask questions and seek a second opinion.

-For surgery to treat colon cancer, usually the cancer and a length of normal colon on either side of the cancer (as well as nearby lymph nodes) are removed.
+To treat colon cancer surgically, usually the cancer and a length of normal colon on either side of the cancer (as well as nearby lymph nodes) are removed.
 The two ends of the colon are then sewn back together.
-Surgery for colon cancer can sometimes be done with a new approach called laparoscopic or keyhole surgery.
-In this method, a lighted tube and special instruments are placed inside the body through a few small incisions, rather than one large one.
-Keyhole surgery for colon cancer has been clinically proven to work as well as the standard approach when performed by a surgeon experienced in this type of surgery.
-Also, patients usually recover faster than they do after the usual operation!
-For colon cancer, a colostomy (an opening in the abdomen for getting rid of body wastes) is not usually needed, although sometimes a temporary colostomy may be done.
+Standard open surgery requires a large incision in the abdomen to access the surgical site.
+In many cases, colon cancer surgery can also be performed using a minimally invasive approach called laparoscopy.
+During laparoscopic surgery, several small incisions (rather than one large one) are made to insert the laparoscope (a lighted tube for viewing the surgery) and surgical instruments into the body and surgical instruments are inserted into.
+A laparoscopic approach for colon cancer surgery has been clinically proven to work as well as the standard open approach when performed by a surgeon experienced in laparoscopic surgery.
+Typically, patients recover faster from laparoscopic surgery compared to open surgery.
+For colon cancer, a colostomy (an opening in the abdomen for getting rid of body wastes) is not usually required, although sometimes a temporary colostomy may be necessary.

-Surgery is also usually the main treatment for rectal cancer, although radiation and chemotherapy will often be given before surgery.
+Surgery is usually the primary treatment for rectal cancer, although radiation and chemotherapy will often be given before surgery.
 There are several types of surgery for rectal cancer.
-Some operations (polypectomy, local excision, and local transanal resection) can be done with instruments placed into the anus, without having to cut through the skin.
-One of these methods might be used to remove some stage I cancers that are fairly small and not too far from the anus.
+Some operations (polypectomy, local excision, and local transanal resection) can be done with instruments inserted into the anus, without having to cut through the skin.
+These minimally invasive methods might be used to remove some stage I cancers that are fairly small and close to the anus.

 Chemotherapy after surgery can increase the survival rate for patients with some stages of colorectal cancer.
 Chemotherapy can also help relieve symptoms of advanced cancer.